kercre123/jank-escape-pod/README.md

 ## Status

-Right now; This has the same STT software and STT model/scorer as escape pod, and I think processes text in a very similar way, but the official escape pod is currently much better at intent matching.
+Right now; This has the same STT software and STT model/scorer as escape pod, and I think processes text in a similar way, but the official escape pod is currently much better at intent matching and UX.

-Only Debian-based Linux amd64 and aarch64 is supported (Ubuntu, Linux Mint, Debian, Raspberry Pi OS, anything with APT should work).
+Only Debian-based Linux amd64/aarch64 is supported (Ubuntu, Linux Mint, Debian, Raspberry Pi OS, anything 64-bit with APT should work).

 Fedora was attempted but I couldn't get the stt binary to run without lib issues.

 I have tested it with an RPi4 and a Nintendo Switch with L4T Ubuntu and it works fine, but it's slow.

-Currently, on a fast desktop, the speech-to-text itself is pretty snappy and accurate.
-But, you have to speak loud and clearly.
+Currently, on a desktop with a Ryzen 5 3600, the speech-to-text itself is about as fast (maybe even faster) than the actual chipper server prod bots use.
+But, you have to speak loud and clear and you have to wait a little bit longer than you usually would after the "Hey Vector" before you start talking.
+A quarter of a second longer maybe.

 Here is the current list of implemented actions: